the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ```

-You decide to revive your old `/chat` endpoint to iterate on agent responses.
+You decide to revive your old `/chat` endpoint to iterate on agent responses in order to actually _read_ what the agent is saying:
 ```
 {
   "reply": "Let me search for relevant materials... sorry, it looks like I don't have knowledge about that topic."